duparq/hwa/README.md

 project-wide name changes.

-Because I do this as a hobby in my spare time, sometimes not touching it for several weeks, the development pace of HWA is as much irregular than the road I follow.
+Because I do this as a hobby in my spare time, sometimes not touching it for several weeks, the development pace of HWA is as much irregular as the road I follow.
 Besides, I have many things to learn about Doxygen, git or just about project management.